Short Poems about Death

 Is death a suitable theme for funny poetry?
 This selection of Paul Curtis' short poems about death treats the sensitive subject of mortality, death and the afterlife with a light and witty, although occasionally irreverent, touch.
+To begin, a poem offering a cynical take on airlines' approach to passenger safety and emergency procedures.

 The nightmare that keeps me up at nights